 AN UNPARALLELED INDUSTRY PRESENCE

-With almost $2 billion in textile exports in 2017, North Carolina leads the nation in total value of textile exports.
-Home to the largest textile mill industry in the U.S., the state employs over 27,500 people in more than 600 textile manufacturing facilities.
+With over $2 billion in textile exports in 2019, North Carolina leads the nation in total value of textile exports.
+North Carolina ranks #1 in total textile investment in the United States.
+The state employs over 33,000 people in more than 600 textile manufacturing facilities.
 An industry presence this big means there’s never a shortage of skilled workers and valuable supply chain partners.

 A DEDICATED LEARNING & INNOVATION CENTER

 North Carolina State University’s globally recognized College of Textiles leads the nation in nonwovens research and industry partnerships.
 And by educating the next generation of textile specialists, it regularly streams new entrants through our state’s talent pipeline.

 More than 39,000 people work directly in NC’s textile manufacturing sector.
 This includes the largest nonwovens manufacturing workforce in the U.S. Thousands of North Carolinians work in occupations that have transferable skill-sets for the industry.

 The state’s two deepwater seaports and two Class 1 rail carriers provide access to millions of suppliers and customers.
 Even better, NC’s advanced textile landscape is highly diverse and proximity to end users is second to none.
 Whether your materials are a fit for transportation vehicles, home & office furnishings or medical/hygiene products, you’re in the right place.